SethMMorton/natsort/README.rst

     - Added the 'alg' argument to the 'natsort' functions.
 This argument accepts an enum that is used to indicate the options the user wishes to use.
-The 'number_type', 'signed', 'exp', 'as_path', and 'py3_safe' options are being depreciated and will become (undocumented) keyword-only options in natsort version 4.0.0.
+The 'number_type', 'signed', 'exp', 'as_path', and 'py3_safe' options are being deprecated and will become (undocumented) keyword-only options in natsort version 4.0.0.
     - The user can now modify how 'natsort' handles the case of non-numeric characters.